tszalay/Battlecode-2016/README.md

 - archons get stuck in their balls
 - GTFO code for Archon that is screwed - running even without safe dirs or digging away, avoid small rubble
 - Scouts in Ball Move still get shot.
+- MapInfo.doScoutSendUpdates doesn't work - it's being hacked through at the moment.
+Otherwise, it keeps thinking the parts it just saw are new and messaging forever.
+Couldn't debug it - AK.

 ### _For Sprint Submission_